 - If the sauce is too thin after slow cooking, remove the lid and turn up the heat to HIGH.
-Cook uncovered for 20-30 minutes or until it reaches desired thickness.
+Cook uncovered for 20-30 minutes or until it reaches the desired thickness.

-- If the sauce is too thick, add a tablespoon of water at a time until it reaches desired consistency.
+- If the sauce is too thick, add a tablespoon of water at a time until it reaches the desired consistency.

 - The safe internal temperature of chicken breasts is 165° F. Always check with a meat thermometer to ensure it has reached this temperature before serving.